irishcoders/memory-games/README.md

 - We are working on updating the flag game to include a 4 option answers a user can select from rather than typing out the quiz answer by themselves.
 We hope that users can get a more enjoyable experience while interacting with the game app once this update has been released.

 - We are also working on setting difficulty level to the maths game and setting a total number of questions and a pass mark for users who play the game

+- We are also working on improving math game accessibility across all devices and this will be fixed in the next update

 ## Future Upcoming Games